Education and learning

 Newarke Houses Museum is ideal for self-directed visits and offers Key Stage 1 and Key Stage 2 active learning sessions on toys and games and World War Two.

-For Key Stage 3 and 4 an active learning session is offered which explores the First World War, utilising the the museum's replica trench.
+For Key Stage 3 and 4 an active learning session is offered which explores the First World War, utilising the museum's replica trench.

 An activity pack is also available for Key Stage 3 and 4 teachers who wish to bring a secondary group for a self-led visit to the World War One galleries.
 The historical walled garden is wonderful for a picnic during the summer months.